Skip to main content

 Dekhu sapna mera

 "The newspaper says your results are out at noon today."
-Aniruddha put the paper down on the breakfast table and tapped at the section on it.
+Aniruddha put the paper down on the breakfast table and tapped on the section on it.
 "I will go check the results myself."
 He declared.
-"Bihari get the car ready."
+"Bihari, get the car ready."
 He indulged in the bread, speaking swiftly as Bondita rushed by his side to spread the butter on it.

 "I will pack some lunch."
 Ashapurna insisted, rushing back to the kitchen.
 Batuk looked flushed as Somnath gave him a reassuring pat on his back.